linux-rdma/rdma-core/Documentation/libibverbs.md

   Applications may interact directly with the async_fd, such as waiting on the fd via select/poll, to receive notifications when an async event has been reported.

+*Job ID*
+: A job ID identifies a single distributed application.
+The job object is a device-level object that maps to a job ID and may be shared between processes.
+The configuration of a job object, such as assigning its job ID value, is considered a privileged operation.

+  Multiple job objects, each assigned the same job ID value, may be needed to represent a single, higher-level logical job running on the network.
+  This may be nessary for jobs that span multiple RDMA devices, for example, where each job object may be configured for different source addressing.

+*Job Key*
+: A job key associates a job object with a specific protection domain.
+This provides secure access to the actual job ID value stored with the job object, while restricting which memory regions data transfers to / from that job may access.

+*Address Table*
+: An address table is a virtual address array associated with a job object.
+  The address table allows local processes that belong to the same job to share addressing and scalable encryption information to peer QPs.

+  The address table is an optional but integrated component to a job object.